fauna/fauna-python/README.rst

 Licensed under the Mozilla Public License, Version 2.0 (the "License"); you may not use this software except in compliance with the License.
-You may obtain a copy of the License at
+You can obtain a copy of the License at

 `http://mozilla.org/MPL/2.0/ <http://mozilla.org/MPL/2.0/>`_